OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 Starting in the OData 3.0 protocol, the `functions` name/value pair MAY be included in `__metadata`.
 The value is a JSON object that contains Function advertisement name/value pairs.
 See [Advertisement for a Function or Action](#advertisementforafunctionoraction) for details.

 The name MUST only identify functions that are bindable to the current EntityType.
-If overloads exist that cannot be bound to the current EntityType,
+If overloads exist that cannot be bound to the current EntityType, the name SHOULD address a specific function overload.

--- TODO:

-**Don't know what to do here.
-The OIPI had a bug; Alex will answer and then I'll fix it**.

 If all Function overloads can be bound to the current EntityType, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.